-Tendayi Bloom is a political and legal theorist.
-She took up her position as a Lecturer in Politics and International Studies at the Open University in September 2016.
+Tendayi Bloom took up her position as a Lecturer in Politics and International Studies at the Open University in September 2016.
 Since obtaining her PhD from Queen Mary University of London School of Law in 2012, she has worked as a Research Fellow at the United Nations University Institute on Globalization, Culture and Mobility in Spain, and as a Postdoctoral Associate and Lecturer at Yale University’s Whitney and Bett Macmillan Center for International and Area Studies in the US.

 Tendayi's work focuses on the relationship between noncitizens and States, and between noncitizens and the muti-State system.
 She has written on this in a number of capacities.
 This includes theoretical work on one hand and more empirical work on the other, with the aim always to bring the two together.
 Links to recent books, scholarly papers, blogs, media pieces and policy documents are given below.

 (2018), Noncitizenism: Recognising Noncitizen Capabilities in a World of Citizens, Routledge (see a feature about this book here; and a review by K Tonkiss here)